SenseLogic/CIBYL/README.md

 ```

 Converts the Cibyl files of the input folder into matching Crystal files in the output folder
-(replacing the identifiers defined in the dictionary, converting identifier case,
+(replacing the identifiers defined in the dictionary, converting the identifier case,
 and creating the Crystal folders if needed), then watches the Cibyl files for modifications.

 ## Version